sandyol55/Ropey-Cam/README.md

 >will be replaced by Manual_Recording_Stop.

 **DELETE_ALL_FILES**
-> will delete all the .mp4 video and associated trigger-point .jpg files that are stored in the Videos subdirectory.
+> will delete all the timestamped .mp4 video and associated trigger-point .jpg files that are stored in the Videos subdirectory.

 > Requires to be confirmed with a second press.